Paul Kilgus

 Paul Nelson Kilgus (born February 2, 1962) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Texas Rangers, Chicago Cubs, Toronto Blue Jays, Baltimore Orioles, and St. Louis Cardinals.

 Early life

-Kilgus is 1984 graduate of the University of Kentucky.
+Kilgus is a 1984 graduate of the University of Kentucky.
 In 1982, he played collegiate summer baseball with the Chatham A's of the Cape Cod Baseball League.
 He was drafted by the Texas Rangers in the 43rd round of the 1984 amateur draft.